Two commonly frustrating questions any grower might ask:

-If your fruit tree is still too immature, it won’t go into fruit-production mode.
+If your fruit tree is still too young/immature, it won’t go into fruit-production mode.
 When you receive your tree from Stark Bro’s, it will be around 2 years old and will still need a few years before reaching its fruiting maturity.
 Read our article about how many years until you should expect fruit for more information about how long it takes for different trees to bear before deciding your tree has an issue.

 3. Hardiness Zones